 The 2018 Academy Qualifying HSFF will take place August 9-18th 2018 at the TCL Chinese 6 Theatres and awards at Harmony Gold Theater.

-HSFF Alumni include Josh Brolin, Trey Edward Shults, Kirsten Dunst, Demi Moore, Joe Carnahan, Darren Lew, David Arquette, Dash Mihok, Ryan Eggold, James Hong, Neil Labute, Zachary Quinto, Adam Brody, Pras Michel, Francois Jaros, Jon Heder, Russo Brothers, Bill Plympton, Felicia Day, Nash Edgerton, Jaime Linden, Jennifer Aniston, Mark Fergus, Jessica Biel, Malcolm Barrett, Carter Smith, Jason Biggs, David Pryor, Jimmy Jean Louis, Paula Garces, Adrian Grenier, David Lynch, Paul Haggis, Bragi Schut, Beth Grant, Sharon Lawrence, David Weinstein, William Olssen, Alex Ferrari, Larry Hankin, Lance Larson, John Thompson, Nick Carmen, Scott Porter, Kat Coiro, Joel David Moore, Mary Pat Bentel, Denis Hennelly, Richard Riehle, Biz Markie, Joe Carnahan, Matthew Libatique, Matthew Modine, David Rodriguez, Kat Coiro, Issa Rae, Bryan Buckley, Carey Williams, Chadwick Boseman, Moon Molson, Neal Dodson, and many, many other great filmmakers and actors.
-Industry attendees include HBO, Kodak, Shorts TV, Indieflix, Lexus Short Films, Adaptive Studios, Legion M, The Camera Division, Monster Energy Drink, Peroni, Color Space, Indiepix, ZYPE, Snagfilms, FInal Draft, Hulu, Netflix, Google Play, Lionsgate, Grindstone, Sony, 20th Century Fox, CAA, William Morris, UCLA Extension, General Assembly, Evil Slave, Seed and Spark, Indiegogo, and many others!
+HSFF Alumni include Josh Brolin, Trey Edward Shults, Terence Nance, Reed Morano, Kirsten Dunst, Demi Moore, Joe Carnahan, Darren Lew, David Arquette, Dash Mihok, Ryan Eggold, James Hong, Neil Labute, Zachary Quinto, Adam Brody, Pras Michel, Francois Jaros, Jon Heder, Russo Brothers, Bill Plympton, Felicia Day, Nash Edgerton, Jaime Linden, Jennifer Aniston, Mark Fergus, Jessica Biel, Malcolm Barrett, Carter Smith, Jason Biggs, David Pryor, Jimmy Jean Louis, Paula Garces, Adrian Grenier, David Lynch, Paul Haggis, Bragi Schut, Beth Grant, Sharon Lawrence, David Weinstein, William Olssen, Alex Ferrari, Larry Hankin, Lance Larson, John Thompson, Nick Carmen, Scott Porter, Kat Coiro, Joel David Moore, Mary Pat Bentel, Denis Hennelly, Richard Riehle, Biz Markie, Joe Carnahan, Matthew Libatique, Matthew Modine, David Rodriguez, Kat Coiro, Issa Rae, Bryan Buckley, Carey Williams, Chadwick Boseman, Moon Molson, Neal Dodson, and many, many other great filmmakers and actors.
+Industry attendees include HBO, Kodak, Shorts TV, Indieflix, Lexus Short Films, Adaptive Studios, Legion M, The Camera Division, Monster Energy Drink, Peroni, Stage 32, Zoe Kevork Law, Color Space, Indiepix, ZYPE, Snagfilms, FInal Draft, Hulu, Netflix, Google Play, Lionsgate, Grindstone, Sony, 20th Century Fox, CAA, William Morris, UCLA Extension, General Assembly, Arri Alexa, Gersh Agency, The Seattle Film Summit, Seed and Spark, Indiegogo, Simple DCP, and many others!

-HSFF awards prizes from sponsors Kodak, Panavision, Final Draft, Adaptive Studios, The Camera Division, Red Giant, Lightspeed EPS, True Vision Entertainment, Neko Productions, and many others!
-Awards go to over 25+ categories including Best Short (Academy Qualifying), Best Director, Best Animation, Best Doc, Best Cinematography, Best Music Video, Best Commercial, etc. Distribution opportunities available for winners via Bitpix, Shorts TV, and Indieflix.
+HSFF awards prizes from sponsors Kodak, Panavision, Buffalo 8, Final Draft, Adaptive Studios, The Camera Division, Red Giant, Lightspeed EPS, MyProducer, Neko Productions, Jungle Software, Easterseals Disability Challenge, Zoe Kevork Law, Stage 32, and many others!
+Awards go to over 25+ categories including Best Short (Academy Qualifying), Best Director, Best Animation, Best Doc, Best Cinematography, Best Music Video, Best Commercial, etc. Distribution opportunities available for winners via Bitpix, Shorts TV, Dust, and Indieflix.
+Industry attendees at the 2018 edition included programmers from TriBeCa, Cleveland, Newport Beach, and others!

 All winners receive an offer to be on our exclusive platform Bitpixtv.com and Shorts TV.